-Six Month Program Report Form (DOC).
-Use this form to submit the program evaluation report required of most grantees following the end of the first six months of the grant year.
+Grant Program Report Form (PDF).
+Use this form to submit the program evaluation report required of most grantees following the end of the first six months and twelve months of the grant year.

-The Iowa Supreme Court approved $432,489.64 in grants to nonprofit programs that provide legal assistance to low-income Iowans with civil legal problems for fiscal year 2019.
-The following grants will be awarded for the fiscal year beginning July 1, 2019, and ending June 30, 2020:
+The following grants will be awarded for the fiscal year beginning July 1, 2023, and ending June 30, 2024:

 For legal staff in Iowa Legal Aid regional offices for an established program of civil case assistance to low-income Iowans (service area: statewide).